 Defining Media Buying: A Closer Look

-According to Forbes, the short definition of media buying is the process of purchasing advertising space and/or time to promote a message or drive traffic, whether to gain sales or exposure for your brand.
+What is media buying, you ask?
+Well, think of it as the art of strategically purchasing advertising space to get your message in front of the right audience at the right time.
+Paid media can be used to promote a message or drive traffic to gain sales or exposure for your brand.
 Purchased ads may appear on websites, radio, outdoor advertising, podcasts, social media, YouTube, television, and print media.
+Looking at how media buying has evolved can help demonstrate why it’s so complex today.

 The Evolution of Media Buying